Projects

 ITTO Pre-project CFM-PPD006/10 aimed to develop a model community-based land ownership mapping and forest resource assessment system that supports community forest management (CFM) schemes through the production of a Full-project proposal for submission to ITTO.

-PIP led the review of CFM literature, PNG organisations and participatory approaches, prior to drafting the full-project proposal.
+This intervention was led by the PNG Forest Authority.
+PIP conducted the review of CFM literature, PNG organisations and participatory approaches, before drafting the full-project proposal.

-The CFTK resources assembled during the project are presented below:
+The Community Foresters Tool Kit resources assembled during the project are presented below:

-We are privileged to partner with the national and international level organisations below on selected community forestry projects.
+We are privileged to collaborate with the national and international organisations below on selected community forestry projects, both past and present.